 In addition to the position and rotation, the size of the crown can also be modified in the 3D view.
-Spheres displayed along the axis of the tooth serve to change the size.
+The purple arrow displayed along the axis of the tooth serves to change the size.
 We change the size of the tooth by moving the cursor to it, clicking the left mouse button, and dragging.